Araaancg/route-optimization-using-graphs/README.md

 # Route Optimization Using Graphs in C++

+This project was done as a final project in MSMK University for Unit 20 - Applied Programming and Design Principles.
+The final mark was Distinction.

 ## Overview

 This project implements two fundamental graph traversal algorithms: **Depth-First Search (DFS)** and **Breadth-First Search (BFS)**, using **C++**.
 Given a graph, the goal is to simulate the exploration of its nodes through these two algorithms and determine which will give us the faster option.